Virtual Adolescent Mental Health Center

 Causes and Risk Factors

-• Environmental Factors: Birth complications, exposure to recreational drugs, and severe stress during childhood.
+• Environmental Factors: Birth complications, exposure to recreational drugs, and severe stress during childhood can trigger schizophrenic symptoms.
+These factors may also contribute to autism spectrum disorder, developmental disorders, and non-affective psychoses.

 Diagnosis of Schizophrenia